Does using Ice Cube on Carpet Dents Really Work?

 This is an are on our carpet in the dining room.
 A huge dining hutch with ceramic shelves lived on this spot for many years.

-We placed ices cubes along the dent line and allowed the ice cubes to melt completely over a few hours.
+We placed ices cubes along the dent line and allowed the ice cubes to melt completely which took over a few hours.

 Next, we vacuumed the area while it was still wet.
 Here is the result.

 We thought it looked much better than it did before, so we tried the test on the rest of this area.